arik-so/bolts/bolt-simple-taproot.md

 actually require two sets of public nonces to be exchanged by each party: one for the local commitment, and one for the remote commitment.

+#### Nonce Terminology

+At all times, there exist _two_ nonces associated with a given commitment
+state: the signing nonce, and the verification nonce.

+A peer's signing nonce is used to generate new commitments for the remote party.
+Each time a party signs a commitment, they send another signing nonce to the remote party.

+A peer's verification nonce is used to verify incoming commitments sent by the remote party.
+Once a peer verifies and revoke a new commitment, another verification nonce is sent to the remote party.

+Both sides will maintain a `musig2` sessions for their local commitment and the commitment of the remote party.
+A peer's local commitment uses their verification nonce, and the signing nonce of the remote party.
+The remote commitment of the channel peer uses the peer's signing nonce, and their verification nonce.

+In order to sign and broadcast a new commitment to force close a channel, a peer uses their _verification_ nonce to generate their final signature.

 #### Signing

 Once public nonces have been exchanged, the `NonceAgg` algorithm is used to